Los Altos vs Midtown Palo Alto

 Honest caveats

 Median $4M+ puts this out of reach for most buyers.
-Very limited inventory — finding a home requires patience and network access.
+Very limited inventory, finding a home requires patience and network access.
 Older homes often require substantial updates despite premium pricing.
-Los Altos has a specific established culture that can feel closed to newcomers.
+Inventory is thin and many sales happen off-market through local networks, so breaking in can take patience.
 Smaller lots than you'd expect for the price in some areas.
 Commute to San Francisco is still 50-60 minutes.

-Extremely expensive — median $3.2M for often-small mid-century homes.
-Intensely competitive buying process — many homes sell off-market.
+Extremely expensive, median $3.2M for often-small mid-century homes.
+Intensely competitive buying process, many homes sell off-market.
 School culture can feel academically pressured.
 Traffic around El Camino Real and Alma Street is heavy.
 Older housing stock often needs significant updates.
-Limited walkable nightlife — this is a family neighborhood, not a destination.
+Limited walkable nightlife, this is a quiet residential neighborhood, not a destination.

 Still deciding?